Book your OVERSIZED ITEMS collection

 • Place items at your own curb by 7 a.m. on your designated bulk waste collection day.
 Only your household’s items should be at the curb.

-• Place bulk items next to your garbage box or where waste is normally placed for weekly collection.
+• Place oversized items next to your garbage box or where waste is normally placed for weekly collection.

 • Separate metal items from other bulk waste (such as furniture).